 Belgian Mobility Budget and Mobility Allowance explained

 In an attempt to move employees away from using company cars, the Belgian federal government has recently taken 2 initiatives.
-The first is the so-called “Mobility Allowance”, also known as Cash for Car, which is effective since March 2018 and has up till now known little success, the second one is the soon to be launched Mobility Budget, which is ready for submission to parliament and seems more interesting for eligible employees.
+The first is the so-called “Mobility Allowance”, also known as Cash for Car, which is effective since March 2018 and has up till now known little success, the second one is the Mobility Budget, which comes in place in March 2019, and seems more interesting for eligible employees.

 Mobility Allowance (“Cash for Car”)

 In this initiative, a monthly cash amount is paid by the employer, as a compensation for the full trade-in of the company car.
 It is an opt-in formula that has to be the free choice of both parties.

 The employee who wishes to trade in his car for cash must have had a car for at least 12 months during the past 3 years, of which 3 months uninterruptedly before the application for the allowance.
 At the same time, the employer must have a system of company cars in place for at least 3 years.
 The formula only applies to employees.

 The yearly amount corresponds to 17.14% (if no fuel card included) or 20.57% (if fuel card included) of the list price of the car.

 A benefit of kind is levied at 4% of 6/7 of the car’s list price and the employer pays the same social security contribution as for the current company car.
 Logically, no other commuting allowances can be paid in addition.

 The allowance can be spent freely by the employee.

 In practice, the net amounts in this case are not high enough for most users to persuade them to trade in their car.